ctindogaru/Snake/README.md

 # Snake

-To run the game you need to install the curses library.
-Just type in the command line "sudo apt-get install libncurses5-dev libncursesw5-dev".
+To run the game you need to install the curses library.For linux users, just type in the command line:
+sudo apt-get install libncurses5-dev libncursesw5-dev

 To play: make -> make run -> choose the game mode -> have fun and watch your tail :).

 If the snake will eat a piece of food it will grow with one unit.
 For every 2 units his speed will increase.
 The game will end if the snake bites himself.